21st

 Temple Visit, our next destination was this temple.
 The list of Shiva temples in and around

-QR Codes are posted already in this blog.
+QR Codes, is already posted in this blog.
 The additional

 details collected during these three visits are updated in the